 Ways to Prevent Back Injuries

-Eliminate– The best way to protect individuals against back injuries is to eliminate as many lifts as possible during the work day.
-Using equipment such as forklifts, heavy equipment, dollies, etc are the best way to achieve eliminating handling and lifting objects by hand.
+Eliminate– The best way to protect individuals against back injuries is to eliminate as many lifts as possible during the workday.
+Using equipment such as forklifts, heavy equipment, dollies, etc. is the best way to achieve eliminating handling and lifting objects by hand.
 Break down large or heavy objects that pose a hazard when lifting into smaller safer loads when possible.

 Administrative Controls– Use the buddy system when lifting any awkward or heavy objects.
 Agree on weight limits for lifting.
 For example, having a policy to not lift anything over 100lbs as a team without first involving a supervisor to see if there is a safer way to complete the lift is an administrative control.
 Also, always select employees who are physically capable of making the lifts of a task before the work begins.